Date of Council Approval: November 12, 2016

 Officers.
 The Officers of the Division shall be a Chair, a Chair-Elect, a Vice-Chair, and a Secretary-Treasurer.

 Duties of the Chair.
-The Chair shall preside at all meetings of the Executive Committee and Business Sessions of the Division at which his or her attendance is possible.
+The Chair shall have overall responsibility for the operations of the Division and shall preside at all meetings of the Executive Committee and Business Sessions of the Division at which his or her attendance is possible.

 Duties of the Chair-Elect.
 The Chair-Elect shall act in place of the Chair if the latter is unable to perform his or her duties.